• Skip to primary navigation

 Ruby Walsh will go down as one of, if not the, greatest jump jockeys of all time.
 He had over 2,700 career wins and with it more Grade 1 winners than any other jump jockey.

 The Punchestown Festival is another one where he’s be impressively successful.
 He’s had 45 Grade 1 winners at the festival alone, dominating in most of the races as the standout jockey.
-His most successful race has been the Champion Novice Hurdle that he has won a record 8 times.
+His most successful race has been the Champion Novice Hurdle that he has won a record eight times.

 Walsh retired in 2019, but his affection for racing in Ireland and in particular the Punchestown Festival was highlighted when he announced his retirement after winning the Punchestown Gold Cup on Kemboy.
 It happened to be his 213th Grade 1 winner of his career.